RonaldOellers/Gaffa-tape/README.md

 # Test Checksum

 You have two files that you would like to check, if they are identical?
 Or you want get the md5 checksum of the files (yes I forgot to make it also only accept one single file as input).
 If you want the md5 sum of just a single file just type the filename in the prompt for file 1 and file 2.

+# Get all filenames
+If you need to get all filenames in a directory eg. as input or for your samplesheet.

 # Rename SRR Files